stylehatch/bryant/documentation.markdown

   Again, this is the Style Hatch logo, and it shows up in iOS and various other apps that use this file as an "icon" for your site.

-For custom CSS, there is an included override.css file for that purpose.
+For custom CSS, there is an included blank screen.css file for that purpose.

 ## Adding Posts
 There are currently 5 supported post types in this theme.
 These are defined in the posts YAML front-matter using the variable `type: `